 It was time; although it would have been so much better for everyone, IMO, for the city to have removed it promptly as the mayor had promised months prior to it being pulled down.
 I hope they can either completely clear the area (currently boarded up) or find a much better memorial.
 Ironically, an employee at my B&B told me the mayor is now being sued by some Hispanic groups who object to the monument being torn down.
 They have a point that the other 3 panels on the base of the monument paid tribute to the Union soldiers who fought the confederates.
 I didn’t hear about this information in the other article.
 There is always more to the story!

 I took the tamale cooking class at Santa Fe School of Cooking.
 They have some demonstration classes as well as hands-on.
 I wanted hands-on.
 We made three different types, red chile and pork, Southern Mexican chicken in banana leaf, and blue corn calabacita.
 As with other classes I’ve taken, they had some things pre-measured, a large bowl of garlic chopped up, and ingredients on a tray for each of the sauces or masas but we made two different sauces, cut up all the fresh veggies for the calabacita filling and mixed the masa harina and blue cornmeal.
-And, like always, the best part of a cooking class, is eating your work!
+Like always, the best part of a cooking class is eating your work!
 So good!
 There was a huge batch of all three tamales and as Michelle and Noe, our chefs, recommended, many of us took some to go.

 I walked up to Canyon Road Arts District a couple times.
 The first time I had Boo and we just “window shopped”.
 There is a lot of art that was in the courtyards and along the street.
 I went back without Boo one afternoon so I could visit the galleries without worrying about his knocking over expensive art I couldn’t afford to purchase.
 Another great art area is Railyard Arts District.
 But there are galleries literally everywhere, every street, artisans with their wares in front of the Governor’s Palace or on the Plaza, the entire city is full of art wherever you look.